EngineerBetter/engineerbetter-hugo/content/blog/yubikey-ssh.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCy7PhCvbb+R0UIsQdBvIpWQNSBOZkfV+7E0d55Gxzppt9tvQHbWJwzi/… cardno:000606917466
 ```

-You can put this in `~/.authorized_keys` of any machine you want to be able to log in to.
-You can
+You can put this in `~/.authorized_keys` of any machine you want to be able to log in to, and paste it into GitHub, GitLab, and similar tools.

 [cvpwn]: https://thejh.net/misc/website-terminal-copy-paste
 [githubkeys]: https://github.com/settings/keys